 Consider other investment options

 - Depending on your investment goals and appetite for risk, you may also want to consider other options, such as exchange traded funds (ETFs).
-ETFs are bought and sold on the SGX just like shares, but they allow you to gain exposure to a share index or other group of underlying assets.
+ETFs are bought and sold on the SGX just like stocks, but they allow you to gain exposure to a stock index or other group of underlying assets.

 More guides on Finder